HaeffnerLab/haeffnerlab.github.io/members/index.md

           email_domain="berkeley"
           email_suffix="edu"
           bio="I am Jiarui Liu from USTC undergradute class of 2023.
 I am working on analogue quantum simulation with trapped ion spins and bosons."
       %}
+      {% include member.html
+          name="Andris Huang"
+          title="Grad Student"
+          image="/members/pics/andris.jpg"
+          email_name="andrewhz"
+          email_domain="berkeley"
+          email_suffix="edu"
+          bio="I was a Berkeley undergrad in Physics and CS and I'm continuing my research here working on trapping and controlling electrons using RF electronics.
+If you are an undergrad student interested in working on trapped electrons, feel free to email me.
+Note that QCB members will be prioritized :)"
+      %}
     </tr>
     <tr>